 All of these efforts have been supported by funding from the NIH (National Institute for Neurological Diseases and Stroke, and National Institute for Biomedical Imaging and Bioengineering), the Veterans Administration, and the Paralyzed Veterans of America, totaling $15 million.

-In 2014 and 2015, with philanthropic support, we applied for and received full approval from the FDA to begin evaluating the Networked Neuroprosthesis to restore both hand function and trunk stability in ten subjects with tetraplegia.
+In 2014 and 2015, with philanthropic support, we applied for and received full approval from the FDA to begin evaluating the Networked Neuroprosthesis to restore both hand function and trunk stability in an early feasibility trial ten participants with tetraplegia.

-Our next goal is to raise the funds necessary to expand that clinical trial to other centers in order to collect additional evidence for safety and effectiveness.
+Our next goal is to raise the funds necessary to conduct a pivotal clinical trial in multiple centers in order to collect additional evidence for safety and effectiveness.
 Then we will file for FDA market approval.

 These teams cannot bring these early systems through the full commercialization process alone, and this is where IFR steps in.
 We serve as a partner, raising funds for clinical trials, navigating the regulatory requirements, and shepherding the systems through to market with the help of our industry partner.